-Accessibility raises many challenges relevant in HCI.
-We present and discuss some of them, concerning ethical issues, and accessibility aspects both in learning HCI and as a topic in HCI curricula.
+Accessibility raises many challenges relevant to HCI.
+We present and discuss some of them, addressing ethical issues and accessibility aspects both in learning HCI and as a topic in HCI curricula.

 2.1 Ethics in HCI Practice, Research and Teaching